 Anthracnose - Most conspicuous on canes: reddish purple spots appear on primocanes in the spring; later, centers turn gray with raised purple margins.
 Still later, lesions dry out, crack, and can girdle canes.
 Leaves, flowers, and fruit may be affected.
 Hosts affected: black raspberry (very susceptible), red raspberry (susceptible), blackberry (tolerant).
 Among blackberries, thorny blackberries are more susceptible than thornless.
 Erect blackberries are more susceptible than trailing (procumbent) types.
 Erect blackberry cultivars listed from more resistant to moderately susceptible are Shawnee, Navaho, Arapaho, Choctaw, Brazos.
-Dormant sprays have been adequate in most plantings but cover sprays and post-harvest sprays may be used as deemed necessary.
+Dormant sprays have been adequate in most plantings, but cover sprays and post-harvest sprays may be used as deemed necessary.
 Disease control: Prompt removal and destruction of the old floricanes (maybe even primocanes in some cases) after harvest is the key to blackberry disease control.
 Also, destruction of nearby hosts (wild blackberries) will reduce disease pressure.
-All steps possible should be taken to improve air circulation within a planting, to allow faster drying of foliage and canes (e.g., weed control, removal of suckers, thinning).
+All steps possible should be taken to improve air circulation within a planting to allow faster drying of foliage and canes (e.g., weed control, removal of suckers, thinning).
 Timing of fungicide sprays is critical.
-Spray at green tip (when plants break dormancy) to the point at which no more than 3/4" green tissue has been formed.
-Additional applications have been recommended when primocanes are 6" tall and again at 14-day intervals through harvest.
+Spray at green tip (when plants break dormancy) to the point at which no more than 3⁄4 inch green tissue has been formed.
+In blocks with a history of anthracnose, additional applications are recommended when primocanes are 6 inches tall and again at 14-day intervals through harvest.